 Fall in The Highlands

 The fall also provides a good time to visit the Highlands due to the spectacular colors dominating the countryside.
+You’ll find entire hillsides covered in brightly blooming heather.
 Summer events give way to the more relaxed pace of our Autumn events, like the Scottish Countryside Festival in Glamis.

 Winter in The Highlands